OpenGlobalMind/old-ogm-wiki/OGM Stewardship/Project Plans/Communicating Lionsberg Process to OGM.md

 ## Status

-- plan is coming together
+- plan is coming together, but we're behind our desired schedule
-- Jerry and Pete hope the plan will be done and can start to be executed by Friday, 4/2
+- Jerry hopes the plan will be done and can start to be executed by Monday, 4/12
-- on Thursday 4/1 OGM check-in
-- call, Jerry will say something about "stay tuned to (these channels)..."

 ## Roles and Responsibilities
 - Sponsor: Stewards